harrisoff/onedrive-image-hosting/README.md

 This is basically a webGUI of [@harrisoff/onedrive-api](https://github.com/harrisoff/onedrive-api).

-Before starting local server, create `env.development` file in the root directory and fill it like `env.production`, but replace values with yours.
+Before starting a local server, create `env.development` file in the root directory and fill it like `env.production`, but replace values with yours.

 ## TODO List

 - [ ] local cache
 - [ ] i18n
+- [ ] eslint